 Malaysia Food and Drink

-Malaysia is not just a melting pot, it is a cooking pot, blending culinary influences from as far away as Europe, China and India.
+Malaysia is not just a melting pot it is a cooking pot, blending culinary influences from as far away as Europe, China and India.
 The national cuisine shares obvious similarities with Thai and Indonesian food, but Malaysian cooking has its own unique specialities, based on exotic spices, chilli, ginger, lemongrass, lime leaves, coconut milk and peanuts.
 Many dishes are extremely spicy, but rice is served with almost everything, and a cup of sweet tehtarik will help cool things down.

-• Nasi lemak (rice steamed with coconut milk, served with dried anchovies, sambal, peanuts and eggs) is the national dish, found absolutely everywhere.
+Nasi lemak: Rice steamed with coconut milk, served with dried anchovies, sambal, peanuts and eggs, the national dish.

-• Nasi goreng (Malay-style fried rice) is a favourite at street stalls and night markets; it’s a popular takeaway for long bus journeys.
+Nasi goreng: Malay-style fried rice, a favourite at street stalls and night markets; it’s a popular takeaway for long bus journeys.

-• Roti canai (fried flat bread with curry sauce) a delicious and cheap snack served everywhere, best washed down with a strong cup of teh tarik (literally, ‘pulled’ tea).
+Roti canai: Fried flat bread with curry sauce, a delicious and cheap snack served everywhere.

-• Rendang daging (slow-cooked beef with lemongrass and coconut) is a rich and satisfying main course, often served at festivals.
+Rendang daging: Slow-cooked beef with lemongrass and coconut; often served at festivals.

-Table service is normal, and chopsticks are customary in Chinese restaurants.
-Indian and Malay food is traditionally eaten with the fingers, but western cutlery is generally used.
-Set lunches, usually with four courses, are excellent value for money.
+Chopsticks are customary in Chinese restaurants.
+Indian and Malay food is traditionally eaten with the fingers, but western cutlery is generally provided.

 10% service charge and 5% government tax are usually included in bills, and added to the menu prices.